sav-che/TL-2/Authors/Schramm, Otto Christoph {std. O.C. Schramm}.md

-> [!cite] BHL link: this entry starts at [page 322](https://www.biodiversitylibrary.org/item/104077#page/336/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 322](https://www.biodiversitylibrary.org/page/33333461) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Schramm, Otto Christoph (1791-1863), German (Prussian) agronomist and botanist; in the Prussian army 1813-1815; from 1820 government employee for agronomy in Pommerania 1820-1844, ultimately as "Oekonomie-Kommissionsrat", in early retirement because of ill-health in Brandenburg a.d.
-Havel from 1845. (*O.C.
-Schramm*).
+Havel from 1845.
+**Abbreviated name**: *O.C.
+Schramm*

 #### Herbarium and types